-TC Energy workers on Saturday at the site of a pipeline spill near Washington, Kansas, just a few miles south of the Nebraska border (courtesy TC Energy)
+TC Energy workers at the site of a pipeline spill near Washington, Kansas, just a few miles south of the Nebraska border (Courtesy of TC Energy)

 LINCOLN — TC Energy, operator of the Keystone pipeline, announced plans Tuesday to build a temporary bypass around a pipeline spill on a Kansas creek to aid in the cleanup and reclamation of Mill Creek.

 Meanwhile, two critics of the pipeline questioned why more details have not been provided about the total amount of the spill, the extent of the cleanup, and its cause.